Floral elderflower blossoms fermented to give an effervescent Elderflower Champagne bursting with flavour, hint of lemon juice and zest.

 The elder is widespread in temperate climates in Europe and North America and found in woodland and hedgerows.

-Elderflower Champagne is vegan, paleo and raw.
+This Champagne is vegan, paleo and raw.
+And, British cuisine at its finest.

 - 7 to 12 elderflower heads

-- 1 kg raw unrefined sugar
+- 1 kg unrefined cane sugar

 - 6 litres filtered water